benc-uk/dapr-store/README.md

 ## Shared Go packages
 Shared Go code lives in the `pkg/` directory, which is used by all the services.
 These fall into the following packages:
 - `pkg/api` - A base API extended by all services, provides health & status endpoints.
+- `pkg/apitests` - A simple helper for running sets of router/API based tests.
 - `pkg/auth` - Server side token validation of JWT using JWK.
+- `pkg/dapr` - A Dapr helper & wrapper library for state, pub/sub and output bindings
 - `pkg/env` - Very simple `os.LookupEnv` wrapper with fallback defaults.
-- `pkg/models` - Types and data structs used by the services.
 - `pkg/problem` - Standarized REST error messages using [RFC 7807 Problem Details](https://tools.ietf.org/html/rfc7807).

-- `pkg/dapr` - A Dapr helper & wrapper library for state, pub/sub and output bindings
+## Service Code
+Each Go microservice (in `/cmd/`) follows a very similar layout to the code base (the exception being `frontend-host` which has no business logic)

+Primary runtime code:
+- `main.go` - Starts HTTP server, creates service implementation + main entry point
+- `routes.go` - All controllers for routes exposed by the service's API
+- `spec/spec.go` - Specification of domain entity (e.g. User) and interface to support it
+- `impl/impl.go` - Concrete implementation of the above spec, backed by either Dapr or other dependency (e.g. a database)

+For testing:
+- `*_test.go` - Main test file typically runs all of the tests found in `test_cases.go`
+- `test_cases.go` - List of API and route tests with expected results
+- `mock/mock.go` - Mock implementation of the domain spec, with no dependencies

 ## 💰 Orders service
 This service provides order processing to the Dapr Store.